-Employers who routinely review employee performance and conduct regular employee evaluations reap tremendous benefits:
+Employers who routinely monitor employee performance and conduct regular performance reviews reap tremendous benefits:

 The evaluation process also nips a lot of employment problems in the bud.
 Performance evaluations can keep you out of legal trouble by helping you track and document your employees' problems.
-If you ever need to fire or discipline a worker, you will have written proof that you gave the employee notice and a chance to correct the problem, which will go a long way towards convincing a jury or judge that you acted fairly.
+If you ever need to fire or discipline a worker, you will have written proof that you gave the employee notice of a performance or conduct problem and an opportunity to correct it.
+This will be invaluable later on if a fired employee argues that he or she was fired for illegal reasons, such as discrimination.

-This article provides an overview of the evaluation process; for step-by-step instructions and forms for conducting performance evaluations, including tips on creating performance objectives, observing and documenting employee performance, writing appraisals, holding evaluation meetings, and more, see The Performance Appraisal Handbook: Legal & Practical Rules for Managers, by Amy DelPo (Nolo).
+This article provides an overview of the evaluation process; for step-by-step instructions and forms for conducting performance evaluations, see Dealing With Problem Employees, by Amy DelPo & Lisa Guerin (Nolo).

 Before you can accurately evaluate employee performance, you need to establish a system to measure that performance.
 For each employee, you need to come up with performance standards and goals.

 Goals.
 Unlike performance standards, goals should be tailored to each employee; they will depend on the individual worker's strengths and weaknesses.
 For example, a goal for a graphic artist might be learning a new software program that will make his or her work more efficient; for an accounting professional, a goal might be to take the exam to become a certified public accountant.
-Your workers can help you figure out what reasonable goals should be.
+Your workers can help you figure out what goals are reasonable and appropriate.

 Once you have defined the standards and goals for each position and worker, write them down and hand them out to your employees.
 This will let your employees know what you expect and what they will have to achieve during the year to receive a positive evaluation.